insanity54/nanowrimo2017_practice/storynotes.md

 Developed/used by Yoshida-sensei to perform a deep inspection of a person.
 Does not trigger Astral defense barriers, as it is a read-only operation.
 Can query muscles in the body, revealing experiences the mind hadn’t perceived.
 Takes the form of a large green eye on the forehead with actively squiggly eyelashes.

+### Burst of Embers

+Pulsating flames.
+Many uses.

+### Place Cards

+Not strictly a projection in itself, but a method to store ANY projection which can be traded, or used by the original projector.

+#### Tsubasa’s place card magazine

+Tsubasa’s combat loadout contains a partitioned pouch of five stacks of cards.
+Common for all Esper combatants, the cards are used to supplement her own abilities, allowing the Esper to project many times without a toll on their stamina.

+* Stack Position 1 - ??? - A very common attack with multiple uses
+* Stack Position 2 - ??? -
+* Stack Position 3 - Burst of Embers - Fire-based pulsating flames
+* Stack Position 4 - Blanks - Place cards containing a dud projection.
+Used for feints.
+* Stack Position 5 - Bubble Shield - Creates a spherical shield from the top down.

+Tsubasa uses the Place Card’s second projection slot to store a projection which acts as an initialization function.
+It can be different for different types of cards, but for Burst of Embers, Burst of Ember’s variables (intensity, delay before unsealing, and duration) are set depending on how Tsubasa throws the card. arm extension equals intensity. speed of finger flick equals delay before unsealing. rotation of wrist twist equals duration of burst.)

 ## Story Problems